Boycott, Divestment and Sanctions: Jews and the BDS movement

-Jewish activists have often played central roles in BDS campaigns, something Barghouti argues refutes the antisemitism allegation against the movement.
+Only 10% of American Jews support the BDS movement, according to a 2020 Pew Research poll, but almost a quarter of American Jews under 40 support boycotting Israeli products, according to a 2020 J Street poll.
+Sina Arnold believes that the difference signals that young progressive American Jews identify with Israel less strongly than older generations.
+Jewish activists have sometimes played central roles in BDS campaigns, something Barghouti suggests refutes the antisemitism allegation against the movement.
 Maia Hallward attributes BDS's Jewish support to two factors: the long history of social justice activism among Jews and the desire among activists to defuse allegations of antisemitism.
-Sina Arnold calls it a "form of strategic essentialism," where Jewish activists make themselves visible or are made visible by others.
+Arnold calls it a "form of strategic essentialism", where Jewish activists make themselves visible or are made visible by others.